zumbalogy/command_search/README.md

  - aliases:

-   A hash that maps strings or regexes to strings or procs.
+   An optional hash that maps strings or regexes to strings or procs.
    Parts of the query that match will be replaced by the string or the returned value of the proc.

    String keys are case insensitive, respect word boundaries, and skip quoted sections of the query.